IOxCyber/Linux-octo/IdentifyFileSystem&Devices14.md

 [1^]: SATA (also referred to as Serial ATA) stands for Serial Advanced Technology Attachment, an industry-standard bus interface for connecting a computer's host bus adapter to storage devices such as hard disk drives (HDD), optical drives and solid-state drives (SSD).
 [^2]: NVMe (Non-Volatile Memory Express) is a communications interface and driver that defines a command set and feature set for PCIe-based[^3] SSDs.
 [^3]: PCIe, or peripheral component interconnect express, is an interface standard for connecting high-speed input output (HSIO) components.
 Every high-performance computer motherboard has a number of PCIe slots you can use to add GPUs, WiFi cards, or SSD (solid-state drive).
+[^4]: UUID (universally unique identifier) for unique labels.
+This is basically a unique string of characters that the operating system will use to identify your hard disk partitions and other storage components.